seanlaw/seanlaw.github.io/notebooks/2019-07-26-leveraging-sparse-arrays.md

 scikit-learn's `DictVectorizer` is another great option for generating sparse feature matrices if your data is small enough to fit into memory.
 Thanks, Ethan!
-We should note that, unlike `DictVectorizer`, the approach presented in this blog can handle large datasets and would only require a single passe over the chunked data.
+We should note that, unlike `DictVectorizer`, the approach presented in this blog can handle large datasets and would only require a single pass over the chunked data.
 An additional goal of this blog post was to also provide a real working example of using the PyData Sparse package.